 Each part of the SEBoK is divided into KAs, which are groupings of information with a related theme.
 The KAs in turn are divided into topics.
 This KA contains the following topics:

-- What is a System?
+- Introduction to System Fundamentals

 - Types of Systems

-- Groupings of Systems

 - Complexity

 - Emergence

+- Fundamentals for Future Systems Engineering